dart-lang/site-www/src/_guides/language/sound-faq.md

 to specify `--show-package-warnings` to see errors in other packages.
 As for executing code, the dart2js and Dart VM tools don’t currently support strong mode so, yes, you can mix and match.
-DDC requires strong mode compliance and won’t compile code that is unsound.
+The dartdevc tool requires strong mode compliance and won’t compile code that is unsound.

 <a name="is-it-darts-new-type-system"></a>
 ### Is strong mode Dart's new type system?